National Leadership Program, Summer 2018

 Molly Donald

-Molly Donald was a Policy Apprentice in RespectAbility’s National Leadership Program for the summer of 2018.
+Molly Donald was a Policy Fellow in RespectAbility’s National Leadership Program for the summer of 2018.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 While working as a teaching assistant for children with learning disabilities at a daycare center, Donald gained a particular interest in the advancement of rights for people with disabilities.
-Her goal for this Apprenticeship was to expand her knowledge of the barriers faced by people with disabilities so that she can better address them and the inequities they generate.
+Her goal for this Fellowship was to expand her knowledge of the barriers faced by people with disabilities so that she can better address them and the inequities they generate.

 Donald believes that everyone deserves an equitable opportunity to thrive.
 The daughter of two public school teachers, Donald’s passion for fairness and equality developed while listening to her parents discuss the limits and failings of the public school system.
 This ardor only grew as she began to study law and government in college, as she observed that source of so many American citizens’ strife is structural and institutional.